 The majority of “winter boots” are really not made in a way which is conducive to backcountry travel.
 Often the liners are absurdly thick and warm and not removable.
 This means once they get wet with sweat, they’ll stay that way.

 This type of footwear is also just notorious for poor quality and fashion over function.
 Be selective here.

-Snowshoes come in several flavors but we’re going to keep it narrowed down to two main flavors:
+Snowshoes come in several flavors but we’re going to keep it narrowed down to three main flavors:

 - Recreational & Budget